 The right to appeal New Zealand court decisions to the Judicial Committee of the Privy Council in the United Kingdom was abolished in 2004 when the Supreme Court was set up.

 However, the Privy Council may still hear and determine appeals in certain proceedings that existed before 1 January 2004.
-Information about this provision can be found in the Supreme Court Act 2003 (external link)
+Information about this provision can be found in the Senior Courts Act 2016 (external link)

 This page was last updated: